linroger/FinanceCompendium/II. Economics/International/International Economics/Part 5 - Introduction to International Macroeconomics/Chapter 12 - The Global Macroeconomy.md

 Source: Philip R. Lane and Gian Maria Milesi-Ferretti, 2007, "The External Wealth of Nations Mark II: Revised and Extended Estimates of Foreign Assets and Liabilities, 1970-2004," Journal of International Economics, 73(2), 223-250 (and updates).

-announced a record default on its government debt by offering to pay about  $ 30\text{e} $ for each dollar of debt in private hands.
-The foreigners who held most of this debt lost about $ \ $ 55 \$  billion.
-At the same time, Argentina gained about $ \ $ 55 \$  billion in external wealth, as shown by the sudden jump in Figure 12-4, panel (b).
-Thus, you don’t have to run a surplus to increase external wealth—external wealth rises not only when creditors are paid off but also when they are blown off.
+announced a record default on its government debt by offering to pay about $30¢$ for each dollar of debt in private hands.
+The foreigners who held most of this debt lost about \$55 billion.
+At the same time, Argentina gained about \$55 billion in external wealth, as shown by the sudden jump in Figure 12-4, panel (b).
+Thus, you don't have to run a surplus to increase external wealth—external wealth rises not only when creditors are paid off but also when they are blown off.

 Key Topics What forms can a nation's external wealth take and does the composition of wealth matter?
 What explains the level of a nation's external wealth and how does it change over time?
 How important is the current account as a determinant of external wealth?
 How does it relate to the country's present and future economic welfare?

-# Darlings and Deadbeats: Defaults and Other Risks
+### Darlings and Deadbeats: Defaults and Other Risks

 The 2002 Argentine government's debt default was by no means unusual.
 The following countries (among many others) have defaulted (sometimes more than once) on private creditors since 1980: Argentina (twice), Chile, Dominican Republic (twice), Ecuador, Greece, Indonesia, Mexico, Nigeria, Pakistan, Peru (twice), Philippines, Russia (twice), South Africa (twice), Ukraine, and Uruguay (twice).
 Dozens more countries could be added to the list if we expanded the definition of default to include the inability to make payments on loans from international financial institutions like